 In the late 1800s, the African-American worker followed his job along the railway line, building new railroads in the rural far-reaches of the American west.
 He took jobs in the kitchens of new boomtowns and peddling wares along city streets.
 He started singing about his newfound freedom, but also about the ties he still had to his work.
 Blues music rose from this period.

-Blues, however, during this period, was called the folk-blues.
+Blues, however, during this period, is now considered the folk-blues.
 Many of the blues folksingers of this time got jobs touring with traveling entertainment groups, vaudeville troupes, and medicine shows.
 Later, as country-western music became integrated into the larger towns along the traveling routes, blues players began adapting their sound to a more country-oriented blues style.

 Folk-Blues and Leadbelly